BlakeRiverCanter/watchablejs/README.md

 #### newValue

-##### If T is a primitive, the new value.
-If T is a complex type, a new property value, however deeply nested.
+##### If T is a primitive, its new value.
+If T is a complex type, this is a new property value, however deeply nested.

 ```TS
 const count = new Watchable(1);